airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.12.07.strict.md

         movl  $SYS_EXIT, %eax
         int   $LINUX_SYSCALL

 That's not too long.
-However, take a look at how short `helloworld-lib` is which uses a library:
+However, take a look at how short `008-01-helloworld-lib` is which uses a library:

         # Assemble with `as --32` and `ld -m elf_i386`.
         #